runicscribe/worldbuilding-docs/dae-machina/culture/races/aeldar/aeljinn.md

 Their great age also typically means they have accumulated a great deal of knowledge and magical power over the aeons, and often have a variety of unique abilities.

-Many High 'jinn serve as leaders among the 'jinn communities.
+Many High 'jinn serve as leaders among the 'jinn principalities.

+High 'jinn also tend to accumulate a clique of younger 'jinn followers and hangers-on.

 ## False 'jinn